ghasemi1994/NextJs_Breadcrumbs/README.md

 # NextJs_Breadcrumbs
 # Dynamic NextJs breadcrumb.
-If you want to create dynamic Breadcrumbs you can use this code.
+If you want to create dynamic Breadcrumbs you can use this repository.